Random cubic planar graphs converge to the Brownian sphere: Modification of distances in simple triangulations

-Moreover, we assume that any planar map $\mathrm{m}$ (random or not) considered in this section is equipped with a collection $(w_e)_{e\in E(\mathrm{m}^\dagger)}$ of random weights, such that $(w_e)$ are i.i.d random variables sampled from $\nu$.
-Recall from the introduction that we defined the first-passage percolation distance $\dstar$ on $\mathrm{m}^\dagger$ by setting:
+Moreover, we assume that any planar map $\map$ (random or not) considered in this section is equipped with a collection $(w_e)_{e\in E(\map^\dagger)}$ of random weights, such that $(w_e)$ are i.i.d random variables sampled from $\nu$.
+Recall from the introduction that we defined the first-passage percolation distance $\dstar$ on $\map^\dagger$ by setting: {l@\textbf{modification of distances}!fpp@\ttt{$\dstar_\nu = \dstar$}{first-passage percolation distance on $\map^\dagger$}}

-where the infimum runs over all paths $\gamma$ going from $u$ to $v$ in $\mathrm{m}^\dagger$.
+where the infimum runs over all paths $\gamma$ going from $u$ to $v$ in $\map^\dagger$.
 For the sake of simplicity, we write $\dstar$ without emphasizing its dependency in $\nu$, it should not bear any confusion.

 Since the skeleton decomposition of quasi-simple triangulations gives the exact same branching process as the skeleton decomposition of general triangulations, many results of~\cite{CurienJFLG} can be applied verbatim to our setting.
 When this is the case, we do not duplicate the proofs.
 Rather, we only state the results for which the proofs need to be adapted.
 Note also that in~\cite{CurienJFLG}, the authors focus first on the case of modifications of distances in triangulations (and not on their dual).
 They then treat the dual case without giving as many details as for the primal case.